-Name:
+Name: D.O.B:

 Previous Address:

 Previous School:

-I have been advised that the above-named child/ren has/have recently moved into your Authority.
-The information I have been given is detailed below:
+I have been advised that the ab The information I have been give ove-named child/ren has/have recently moved into your Authority. ven is detailed below:

 Child's Home Address:

 Name of School:

 Admission Date:

-Would you kindly make enquiries as to whether this information is correct and return this letter to me as soon as possible.
+Would you kindly make enquirie me as soon as possible. es as to whether this information is correct and return this letter to

 Comments:

 Yours faithfully